 After a period displayed as a garden exhibit and named Samantha, Waleswood was moved to Steamport at Southport and steamed again in July 1975.
 It was used at Steamport to provide brake van rides.
 At that time it was the oldest working locomotive at Steamtown.
 It was taken out of service in the late 1980s following it failing a boiler test.

 Since 1990 it has been at the Battlefield Line Railway where it was restored once again to working order. although there is no evidence of it having been in steam and it is thought to have last steamed in the 1980s.
 It failed a boiler test in the late 1980s.

 750 arrived at Ironstone Railway Northampton May 2016 but had not been fully restored by then.

-The locomotive is now at Northamptonshire Ironstone Railway Trust where it is undergoing an overhaul
+The locomotive was at Northamptonshire Ironstone Railway Trust where it was undergoing an overhaul.